 There was an atmosphere of friendliness in the centre.
 Numerous photos of the residents and their family members were on display.
-Art work created by the residents was on display.
-This included pieces of art depicting birds created by one of the residents who had a keen interest in a variety of birds.
-There was a musical key board in the centre which it was reported that one of the residents enjoyed using on occasions.
+Positive word affirmations were on display in the kitchen come dining room and in one of the sitting room.
+Examples of words displayed included, 'I am brave, kind, smart, important, creative, helpfull, loved and truthful'.
+Art work created by the residents was on also on display.
+This included boards in the kitchen made using recyclable items displaying various aspects of the residents life.
+For example, the residents' individuality, the residents' day service, community life and social activities.
+The cartoon character 'Mario' was an idol for one of the residents and various memorobilia and soft furnishing depicting the character were displayed in one of the sitting rooms which was primarily used by this resident.
+There was a musical key board and a tool desk in the centre which it was reported that one of the residents enjoyed using on occasions.
 One of the residents bedrooms had been decorated with a 'space' theme which was that residents choice.
-Staff spoke fondly about both residents and how they promoted their rights.
-Staff were observed to treated residents with dignity and respect.
+The other resident's bedroom had an under water aquatic theme.